zhhuta/vpsnet/vps.net.md

 * `sqlalchemy` to store some data into SQLite DB
 * `json` to operate with data in json format

-Lest start from small example.
-Hope you already have had account on vps.net. we going to write small python-scrips to check your profile on vps.net:
+Lest start with a small example.
+Please be aware, we are assuming you already have had account on vps.net.

+Let's write a small python script to check out your profile.

 	#!/usr/bin/env python
 	import requests